oneapi-src/Velocity-Bench/bitcracker/README.md

 - SYCL: The CUDA code was migrated using Intel DPCT, and then the resulting code was modified to remove the dpct headers.
 - HIP: Created from CUDA version using hipify-perl script.

-# Current Version:
-- Initial release of the workload

 # Build Instructions

 ## To build for SYCL